-Including property taxes and fees from Austin Energy, Austin Water, resource recovery, clean community, transportation user and drainage utility, the median homeowner will pay $4,021.27 to the city next year—a $77.31 increase over last year.
+Including property taxes and Austin Energy, Austin Water, resource recovery, clean community, transportation user and drainage utility rates, the median homeowner will pay $4,021.27 to the city next year—a $77.31 increase over last year.

 The council approved the budget 10-1, with District 8 Council Member Ellen Troxclair the lone objector.
 The budget approval took only one day of dais discussion, a sharp contrast to council’s typical three-day budget negotiation endurance test in previous years.